python/cpython/Doc/using/mac.rst

 There are several methods to install additional Python packages:

-* http://pythonmac.org/packages/ contains selected compiled packages for Python 2.5, 2.4, and 2.3.

 * Packages can be installed via the standard Python distutils mode (``python setup.py install``).

-* Many packages can also be installed via the :program:`setuptools` extension.
+* Many packages can also be installed via the :program:`setuptools` extension or :program:`pip` wrapper, see http://www.pip-installer.org/.

 GUI Programming on the Mac